Pennsylvania court says governor overstepped in ousting official

 Arneson was appointed by Tom Corbett, the Republican governor defeated by Wolf in November elections, less than two weeks before he left office.

-Arneson was an aide to former state Senate Majority Leader Dominic Pileggi, also a Republican, and had worked closely with him on open records reforms that became part of the 2009 law.
+Arneson was an aide to former state Senate Majority Leader Dominic Pileggi and had worked closely with him on open records reforms that became part of the 2009 law.

 “He has been a fierce advocate for the public’s right to know,” said Corbett in announcing the appointment.